abhishekshah3010/LanguageClassifier/README.md

 - With totalDecisionStumps set to 70, of all the examples only one examples was classified wrongly.
 It can be easily fixed by just tuning in the features.

-AdaBoost parameter settings
-	For changing totalDecisionStumps, assign new value to in adaDataCollection function.
+- AdaBoost parameter settings: For changing totalDecisionStumps, assign new value to in adaDataCollection function.